LetsChatItUpWithChatGPT/TeamAgreement/README.md

    - Daily meetings and pair programming rotations as features are completed.

    How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?

+   - Keep the psychological safety standards we learned in our previous class in mind at all portions of development.
+Our daily meetings will allow for everyone to voice their concerns or plans for the day and hopefully it'll allow for us to be able connect on a personal level as well.

 ## Work Plan